scala/docs.scala-lang/_tour/multiple-parameter-lists.md

 def foldLeft[B](z: B)(op: (B, A) => B): B
 ```

 `foldLeft` applies a binary operator `op` to an initial value `z` and all elements of this traversable, going left to right.
-Here is an example of its usage:
+Shown below is an example of its usage.

+Starting with an initial value of 0, `foldLeft` here applies the function `(m, n) => m + n` to each element in the List and the previous accumulated value.

 ```tut
 val numbers = List(1, 2, 3, 4, 5, 6, 7, 8, 9, 10)